March Madness 2019: How to watch NCAA basketball tournament games live

 - March 28 and 30: Sweet Sixteen and Elite Eight from Anaheim, California

-Dish TV is also broadcasting a selection of games in 4K.
+Competing satelite provider Dish is also broadcasting a selection of games in 4K.
 You can see its 4K broadcast schedule here, which includes four games on Friday:

 - Texas Tech vs. Northern Kentucky (1:20 p.m.
 ET)